 The city of Osaka is Japan’s third largest city in terms of population, with over 2.6 million inhabitants.
 Despite being a more modern city, the city also has a lot of history, like the oldest shinto shrine, and traditions to offer.
-The port city, is known as the culinary capital of Japan and is the birthplace of some delicious Japanese dishes such as okonomiyaki and Takoyaki.
+The port city is known as the culinary capital of Japan and is the birthplace of some delicious Japanese dishes such as okonomiyaki and Takoyaki.
 The people of Osaka have a reputation of being more rebellious but at the same time more down-to-earth, humble and gentle.
 The welcoming town with its’ friendly people, vibrant nightlife, excellent shopping, delicious food is well-worth a visit!
 Day trip to Osaka from Kyoto

 1. Umeda Sky Building

 The building is designed to provide some oasis of greenery for the visitors to enjoy.
 Between the Umeda Sky Building and Westin Hotel, there is a small forest with a creek and small waterfalls where visitors can take a walk.
 In early summer you can even find some fireflies here.
-In other area, there is some small agriculture spot with a vegetable farm and rice field.
+In another area, there is a small agriculture spot with a vegetable farm and rice field.
 Local elementary school students come once a year to transplant rice seedlings as a part of their learning experience.

 Umeda Sky Building